infinum/qa-handbook/Basics/Writing bug reports.md

 - Or a description of the error.
 	- E.g. "The app crashes when I take a photo of myself"

+## Description

+Here user should describe short introduction to the bug where developers already could assume what is the main issue.

 ## Device/OS/App version info:

 The device could be any type of machine that is used during testing.
 E.g. “mobile device, computer, car display, home appliance”

-OS could be any piece of software the user is operating at times E.g. “some car OS, tv OS, Firmware of appliances if needed, mobile OS, etc.”
+OS could be any piece of software the user is operating at times
+E.g. “some car OS, tv OS, Firmware of appliances if needed, mobile OS, etc.”

-App version where bug occurred
+In the App Version/Build field - name the build on which you managed to reproduce the issue.
+Add the environment when needed same as URL or File of request/cURL.
 E.g. “development environment, production environment, release candidate version of the app and their version”

 > Device: Pixel 8 (Android 14)
+> Version/Build: 2.0.1
 > Environment: Development

 or

 > Device: MacBook Air (macOS 14.1.2)
+> Version/Build: 3.2.2
 > Browser: Safari 17.1.2
 > Environment: Production

 ### Prerequisites